shyiko/commacd/README.md

 A faster way to move around (Bash 3+).

-> While going through "Usage" section please keep in mind that `commacd` is NOT an [autojump](https://github.com/joelthelion/autojump)/[z](https://github.com/rupa/z)/[fasd](https://github.com/clvv/fasd) alternative nor they are mutualy exclusive.
-It doesn't track history, write any logs, nothing like that.
-It really is just an improved `cd`.
+> While going through "Usage" section please keep in mind that `commacd` is NOT an [autojump](https://github.com/joelthelion/autojump)/[z](https://github.com/rupa/z)/[fasd](https://github.com/clvv/fasd) alternative nor they are mutually exclusive.
+It doesn't track history or write any logs.
+Think of it as improved `cd`.

 ## Installation